First American Products And Services Agreement

 Standard Terms and Conditions for Purchase Orders ("Standard Terms")

 - Scope of Services.
-Upon submission of a purchase order from First American (“Purchase Order”), Vendor shall provide the Products/Services requested in such Purchase Order.
-The types of Products/Services to be provided and/or performed by Vendor for First American may be more specifically set forth in a Statement of Work (SOW), and which SOW, if applicable, shall be attached hereto and incorporated herein by reference and the SOW and underlying Master Agreement shall take precedence over the terms herein.
+Upon submission of a purchase order from First American ("Purchase Order"), Vendor shall provide the Products/Services requested in such Purchase Order.
+The types of Products/Services to be provided and/or performed by Vendor for First American may be more specifically set forth in an agreement executed between the parties which shall take precedence over the terms herein.

 - Warranty and Inspection.
 Vendor warrants that the Products/Services delivered will be free of all defects in design, workmanship and material.
-First American shall review all Products/Services delivered to it by Vendor.
 In the event that First American finds that any Product/Service is unacceptable, it shall give prompt notice to Vendor setting forth the reasons why it finds such Product/Service unacceptable and the steps which it believes Vendor should take in order to make such deliverable acceptable.
 Vendor will then meet with First American to determine a mutually agreeable schedule consistent with First American needs for such additional steps to be taken to bring the Product/Service into conformance and the revised Product/Service to be delivered.

 - Fees and Costs.
 The fees and cost for Products/Services shall be as set forth in individual Purchase Orders.
 First American shall pay no additional cost or fees unless specifically authorized in writing in advance from an authorized officer of First American.

 - Billing Rates and Payment.
-Vendor shall submit invoices to First American, accompanied by supporting documentation as may be reasonably required.
-Invoices submitted to First American require a Purchase Order number be referenced.
-First American shall pay all correct and properly documented invoices within forty five (45) days of invoice receipt (unless otherwise agreed to in a separate agreement or SOW).
+Vendor shall submit invoices to First American, accompanied by supporting documentation, as may be reasonably required, in accordance with the payment schedule set forth in the applicable Purchase Order.
+Invoices submitted to First American require a Purchase Order number.
+First American shall pay all correct and properly documented invoices within forty-five (45) days of invoice receipt.
 First American will have no obligation to pay any amounts that Vendor fails to invoice to First American within one (1) year following the end of the monthly billing cycle in which such amounts first became due.

 - Termination.
 In the event of a material breach of these Standard Terms, either party may immediately terminate this Purchase Order upon written notice to the breaching party; provided, however, that if any material breach is capable of cure, the Purchase Order shall not terminate if the breaching party cures the breach within thirty (30) days after written notice describing the breach.
 Either party may terminate this Purchase Order immediately by written notice if the other party makes an assignment for the benefit of creditors, becomes subject to a bankruptcy proceeding, is subject to the appointment of a receiver, or admits in writing its inability to pay its debts as they become due.
 In the event this Purchase Order is terminated for any reason other than a breach by Vendor of these Standard Terms, Vendor shall be entitled to receive payment for all work performed up through the date of termination, provided that any and all results, reports, samples, studies and other materials prepared by Vendor in connection with such work are delivered to First American prior to payment of such work.